Outdoor Recreation Satellite Account, Prototype Estimates, 2012-2016

-This will deepen public understanding of outdoor recreation's economic impact and better inform decision-making by policymakers, businesspeople, and the managers of public lands and waters.
+The new data will add to public understanding and inform decision-making by policymakers, businesspeople and the managers of public lands and waters.

 Where We Are Now